 2.5.
-Evaluation of Deep Tumor Penetration, Targeting and Photothermal Performances
+Evaluation of Deep Tumor Penetration, Targeting, and Photothermal Performances

-In vitro three-dimensional (3D) multicellular tumor spheroids (MTSs) mimicking Pan02 tumor tissues were adopted, to evaluate the penetration of sNP@G/IR.
-The strong fluorescence in Pan02 MTSs incubated with sNP@RhB was observed in CLSM images at the cross-section of 32 μm (Figure 4A).
-Whereas with the increase of depth from 32 μm to 48 μm, the fluorescence gradually weakened.
-When the Pan02 MTSs were pre-treated with HAase for 2 h,^[5c] a stronger FL intensity was detected (Figure 4A, B), even at 48 μm (Figure S19).
+In vitro 3D multicellular tumor spheroids (MTSs) mimicking Pan02 tumor tissues were adopted, to evaluate the penetration of sNP@G/IR.
+The strong FL in Pan02 MTSs incubated with sNP@RhB was observed in CLSM images at the cross-section of 32 μm (Figure 4A).
+Whereas, with the increase of depth from 32 to 48 μm , the FL gradually weakened.
+When the Pan02 MTSs were pre-treated with HAase for 2 h, $^{[5c]}$ a stronger FL intensity was detected (Figure 4A,B), even at 48 μm (Figure S19, Supporting Information).
 These results demonstrated that the HA shell degradation of sNP@RhB could enhance deep penetration because of the decreased particle size and increased zeta potential.

-Subsequently, the in vivo biodistribution of sNP@G/IR was assessed in Pan02 tumor-bearing C57BL/6 mice by an in vivo imaging system (IVIS).
+Subsequently, the in vivo biodistribution of sNP@G/IR was assessed in Pan02-tumor-bearing C57BL/6 mice by an in vivo imaging system (IVIS).
 Cy7.5 was adopted to label NP0 and sNP0 which were denoted as NP@Cy7.5 and sNP@Cy7.5, respectively.
-The following in vivo imaging showed the accumulation of NP@Cy7.5 and sNP@Cy7.5 in the tumor region increased gradually and peaked at 9 h after drug intravenous (i.v.) injection (Figure 4C, D).
+The following in vivo imaging showed the accumulation of NP@Cy7.5 and sNP@Cy7.5 in the tumor region increased gradually and peaked at 9 h after drug intravenous (i.v.) injection (Figure 4C,D).
 Clearly, the HA coating rapidly improved the accumulation just from 3 h.
 Tumors in the sNP@Cy7.5-treated mice had stronger FL intensity than those in the NP@Cy7.5 treatment group (, p < 0.05), demonstrating the good targeting capability of sNP@Cy7.5.
-In addition, the distribution of fluorescence in tumors and major organs at 9 h was tracked (Figure S20).
-Quantitative FL intensity of tumor-to-normal tissues in the mice injected with sNP@Cy 7.5 was approximately 3 times that in the NP@Cy7.5 injected group (, p = 0.01) (Figure 4E), proving a better tumor targeting and penetration of sNP@G/IR in vivo.
+In addition, the distribution of FL in tumors and major organs at 9 h was tracked (Figure S20, Supporting Information).
+Quantitative FL